ABOUT CAPERNAUM

 What is your role at Capernaum?

 I am the medical director of Capernaum.
 I oversee the tube optimization clinic and advise our therapists when needed.
-I help develop our company policies and procedures, and I provide annual staff training and medical consultations when requested.
+I help develop our company policies and procedures and provide annual staff training and medical consultations upon request.

 I received my Bachelor of Arts from Wartburg College in Waverly, IA, graduating magna cum laude with a major in Biology.
 I graduated from medical school at the University of Iowa, Carver College of Medicine in 2006.
 I had my pediatric residency training at the University of South Florida in Tampa and St. Petersburg.
 I have been board-certified by the American Board of Pediatrics since 2009.